ValeryPonomarenko/ValeryPonomarenko.github.io/_drafts/navigation-for-dynamic-features.md

 }
 ```

-Unfortunately, we cannot remove the app module from the dependencies block, because it is required.
+Unfortunately, we cannot remove the app module from the dependencies block because it is required by the rules of the dynamic feature.

 #### App Module
 We just need to add the leaderboard api module inside the dependencies block, so the navigation interface will be avaliable.